eig-2017/pointk/README.md

 npm run build --report
 ```

-For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For detailed explanations on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and the [docs for vue-loader](http://vuejs.github.io/vue-loader).

+# License

+`pointk` is licensed under the MIT license.